aphroditemoon/infix-prefix/README.md

 ---

-## 📝 Notes and Possible Improvements

-Some possible improvements for future development:

-- Add support for multi-character operands such as `var1`, `num2`, or `total`
-- Improve input validation for incomplete expressions
-- Add clearer error messages for invalid infix expressions
-- Add whitespace handling for expressions with spaces
-- Display the conversion process step by step
-- Add automated test cases
-- Review the infix-to-prefix logic if the goal is to strictly match standard prefix notation output

----

 ## 👨‍💻 Author

-**Erlangga Putra Mahardika**
+**Erlangga Mahardika**
 Repository: `infix-prefix`

 ---

 <div align="center">

-### ⭐ Thanks for checking out this project!
+### ⭐ Thanks for checking out this project! ⭐

-If this project helped you understand stacks or expression conversion, consider giving the repository a star.
+If this project helped you, consider giving the repository a star.

 </div>